sabrinafowler/sabrinafowler.github.io/_pages/research.md

 ### Research Interests
 I have been working on developing my skills with various commutative algebra and algebraic geometry tools such as symbolic powers of ideals, Gröbner bases, and sheaf theory.
 I hope to use these tools to solve problems in areas such as mathematical neuroscience and topological data analysis.

+My current research questions include
+> What can be learned about a neural code by computing the multigraded Betti numbers of the corresponding polarized neural ideal via Hochster's Formula?
+> Can we translate Hochster's formula to compute Betti numbers by using combinatorial properties of the neural code?
+> What is the relationship between polarized neural ideals whose codes induce the same simplicial complex?

 ### Seminars Attended
 I am currently regularly attending the following seminars at University of Nebraska-Lincoln
   * Commutative Algebra Seminar (CAS)